thesquash/gtk3-classic-module/README.md

 here.

 ## To-Do

+* When the user scrolls over the tab bar of a GtkNotebook, switch the current tab.

+  My experience with the patch from `gtk3-classic` is that some applications (e.g. [Pluma](https://github.com/mate-desktop/pluma) implement this scrolling behaviour themselves, and thus with the `gtk3-classic` patch applied, scrolling will move over by *two* tab positions at a time.
+My implementation will record the current tab before passing control over to the default handler of scroll events; only if the current tab hasn't changed after the default handler runs, will the plugin switch tabs.

 * At least convert headerbars from a virtual titlebar for the window into a box at the top of the window content area.